panther-labs/panther/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

+### Describe the ideal solution

+A clear and concise description of what you want to happen.

 ### Describe your use cases

 In order to properly evaluate a feature request, it is necessary to understand the use-cases for it.